Moorsfield Avenue

 Welcome to the consultation website for Muller Property Group’s proposals for new homes on land west of Moorsfield Avenue in Audlem.

-Muller Property Group will be holding a public meeting with local residents take place on Thursday 24th April, at 6 pm at Audlem Methodist Church, Audlem.
+Muller Property Group held a public meeting with local residents on Thursday 24th April at Audlem Methodist Church, Audlem.

 This consultation is an opportunity for local residents and stakeholders to review and provide feedback on the proposed development on land west of Moorsfield Avenue, Audlem.
 We encourage you to explore the vision, proposals, and benefits of the project and share your views with us by Monday 14th April via our Have Your Say form.